BY Willem le Roux , Pieter Colyn AND Celeste Coles

 There are two further provisions in COIDA that bear mentioning for the purposes of this article.
 The first is section 66 of COIDA, which provides that if an employee, who has contracted an occupational disease was employed in any work mentioned in Schedule 3 in respect of that disease, it shall be presumed, unless the contrary is proved, that such disease arose out of, and in the course of his/her employment.
 Secondly, section 69 of COIDA provides that the Minister of Employment and Labour may, on the recommendation of the Director-General, amend Schedule 3 of COIDA.

-On 23 March 2020, a notice was published by the Compensation Commissioner, stipulating that, effective from date of publication, employees who have "occupationally-acquired" the Novel Coronavirus Disease of 2019 ("COVID-19") may be compensated within the delineates of COIDA.
+On 23 March 2020, a notice was published by the Compensation Commissioner, stipulating that, effective from date of publication, employees who have "occupationally-acquired" the coronavirus (COVID-19) may be compensated within the delineates of COIDA.

 Although the term "occupationally-acquired" is not defined in the Notice, it is clear that it refers to an infection that has arisen out of, and in the course of an employee's employment.
 It is therefore important to keep in mind that the mere fact that a person has contracted COVID-19 is not sufficient for the disease to be compensatable.
 The infection must have arisen out of, and in the course of employment.
 For example, the infection of a medical doctor with COVID-19, whose work related to the diagnosis of patients with COVID-19, will be categorised as occupationally-acquired COVID-19 and therefore compensatable in terms of COIDA.